-Overview of Mobile Workforce Management
+The Benefits of Mobile Workforce Management

-Mobile workforce management (MWM) solutions are designed to help company leaders more effectively manage employees in the field while they interface with customers.
+Mobile workforce management solutions are designed to help company leaders more effectively manage employees in the field while they interface with customers.
 While functionality can vary by industry, most MWM solutions include tools to:

-- Create schedules for mobile employees
+- Create and automate schedules for mobile employees

 - Dispatch mobile employees to new jobs

-- Communicate with mobile employees in real-time
+- Communicate with deskless workers in real time

 - Perform capacity planning for high-volume or low-volume periods